codeDavidC/social-proof-section-master/README.md

 ### Continued development and resources

-In the future, I want to be able to work faster and create nav bars with fluidly using flexbow.
+I want to have a faster workflow.

-- [CSS Tricks: A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped me with CSS Grid.
-- [MDN Web Docs: Box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - This helped me with styling box shadows.
+- [W3 Schools: Multiple Background Images](https://www.w3schools.com/css/css3_backgrounds.asp) - This helped me with adding multiple images in the background and positioning them - even the shorthand background.
-- [CSS Tricks: A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me with CSS Flexbox positioning.
-- [The 2020 Frontend Developer Crash Course for Absolute Beginners](https://www.youtube.com/watch?v=QA0XpGhiz5w&list=WL&index=1&t=7130s) - this helped get the idea of adding an animation.
-I think its a nice detail that adds professionalism.

 ## Author